+3.2.2.
 Medullary foam structure

 The shaft is filled with foam cells.
-The shape and morphology of foam cells demonstrate a gradient (Figs. 6 and 7).
-At the base, the foam cells are relatively large with a diameter of about $27.09 \pm 1.08 \, \mu m$ .
-Their size decreases to $21.35 \pm 0.40 \, \mu m$ in the middle, and to $18.21 \pm 0.46 \, \mu m$ at the tip (a decrease of ~ 15% and ~ 32%, respectively).
-The cells are polyhedrally or spherically shaped, and the walls (membranes) are very thin (~ $0.08 - \mu m$ thickness).
+The shape and morphology of foam cells demonstrate a gradient (Figs. 6, 7).
+At the base, the foam cells are relatively large with a diameter of about $27.09 \pm 1.08 \,\mu\text{m}$.
+Their size decreases to $21.35 \pm 0.40 \,\mu\text{m}$ in the middle, and to $18.21 \pm 0.46 \,\mu\text{m}$ at the tip (a decrease of ~15% and ~32%, respectively).
+The cells are polyhedrally- or spherically-shaped, and the walls (membranes) are very thin (~0.08 μm thickness).
 The SEM analysis also revealed that the walls and struts are closely packed in the septa.
-The fragmentary or columnar struts interconnect the foam cells and strengthen the cell interfaces.
-The continuous wall likely serves as the primary load supporter increasing the stability of the foams.
-The cell walls are made of irregularly orientated and curved weaving fibers (Fig. 6j-1).
-The fibers of cells merge
+The fragmentary or columnar struts interconnect the foam cells and strengthen the cell wall interfaces.
+The continuous wall likely serves as the primary load supporter increasing the stability of the foam.
+The cell walls are made of irregularly orientated and curved weaving fibers (Fig. 6 J-L).
+The fibers of cells merge with the fibrils composing the cortex, which ehnace the mechanical stiffness of the medulla foam.